 The law set out here in relation to fingerprints is that which applies for offences against state laws.
 The situation in relation to Commonwealth offences is similar, but not identical.
-The differences A document that sets out what a person wants to happen to their money and other property after they die. be outlined where relevant.
+The differences will be outlined where relevant.
 The term ‘fingerprints’ includes finger, palm, toe and sole prints.
 Fingerprints can be taken using a finger scan device as well as the traditional ink print method.

 The powers of police to take fingerprints from a suspect depend, in part, on the suspect’s age.
 The major difference is between people aged 15 years and over and those from 10 to 14 years of age.
 Fingerprints cannot be taken from a child less than 10 years old.